 Ethan Allen Andrews, who visited Franklin & Armfield in July 1835, described a "spacious yard nearly surrounded with neatly white-washed two story buildings devoted to the use of the slaves."
 Rather than a yard for the confinement of enslaved people, this may have been a work yard given that it is described as surrounded by buildings rather walls.
 Other changes to the site by this period included the construction of at least three new freestanding structures - the two-story brick building set back from Payne Street, a hospital building (location unknown), and a large stable.
-The stable may have been located near the northeast corner of the property (Appendix C, Image P, Feature P-6).202 Archaeological excavations found evidence of a worn brick floor (Artemel, Features 4/7) that may have been the floor of a small structure located east of the north end of the North Block.203 Archaeological evidence suggests that the brick paving dates to the slave pen period, although the function of the associated structure is unknown.
+The stable may have been located near the northeast corner of the property (Appendix C, Image P, Feature P-6).
+Archaeological excavations found evidence of a worn brick floor (Artemel, Features 4/7) that may have been the floor of a small structure located east of the north end of the North Block.
+Archaeological evidence suggests that the brick paving dates to the slave pen period, although the function of the associated structure is unknown.
 In his 1836 account of the Franklin & Armfield slave pen, Andrews described a long building, two-stories high, in which enslaved people passed the night, but it is not clear whether he was describing the North Block or the building set back from Payne Street (Figure 2B-6).
 By this period, there was a tailor's shop on the property, but historical accounts do not provide clear evidence whether this was located within another building or if it was a freestanding structure.
 Andrews' account, which described visiting a kitchen ("near the yard where the women were confined") and a tailor's shop ("from the kitchen we went to the tailor's shop"), seems to suggest the former.
-204Finally, alterations by this date included the construction of a wood fence that possibly enclosed the entire 1-acre lot.
+Finally, alterations by this date included the construction of a wood fence that possibly enclosed the entire 1-acre lot.

-202 See analysis in Skolnik, pages 120-121 and Figure 77.
+204 See analysis in Skolnik, pages 120-121 and Figure 77.

-203 Artemel, 120.

-204 For a transcription of the Andrews narrative, see Skolnik, 40.
+205 Artemel, 120.
+City of Alexandria, Virginia For a transportinger in the been Apielments to arrative, see Skolnik, 40.